 Tribute Wall

-Leave a tribute for Johnny Lamar O'Kelly.
+Leave a tribute for Johnny Lamar OKelly.

 I delivered to Johnny at NCSD for several years.
 He was truly a Godly man and a dear friend.
 My prayers go out to his family